metasong/iam-data/documents/You Don't Know JS - Scope & Closures _154.md

 > Engine: Hey Scope, I have an RHS reference for foo.
 Ever heard of it?

-> Scope: Why yes, I have.
+> Scope: yes, I have.
 Compiler declared it just a second ago.
 He's a function.
 Here you go.

 > Engine: Great, thanks!
 OK, I'm executing foo.

 > Engine: Hey, Scope, I've got an LHS reference for a, ever heard of it?

-> Scope: Why yes, I have.
+> Scope: yes, I have.
 Compiler declared it as a formal parameter to foo just recently.
 Here you go.

 >Engine: Helpful as always, Scope.
 Thanks again.
 Now, time to assign 2 to a.